afinkelstein65/afinkelstein65/README.md

 <h2 aligh='left'> Alan J. Finkelstein </h2>
 <h3 align="left">A physician-scientist with a passion for physics, imaging, mathematics, and engineering</h3>

-<h4 align="left"> Currently enrolled in the Medical Scientist Training Program at the University of Rochester.
+<p align="left"> Currently enrolled in the Medical Scientist Training Program at the University of Rochester.
 I completed a PhD in Biomedical Engineering in 2024 with Dr. Jianhui Zhong and am currently applying to residency in Radiology.
-I am interested in MR physics and medical imaging to improve diagnostic accuracy and probe tissue microstructure.</h4>
+I am interested in MR physics and medical imaging to improve diagnostic accuracy and probe tissue microstructure.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">